Stateful Capabilities

 def value: Int = count

-update def incr(x: Int): Unit = current = x
+update def incr(x: Int): Unit = count = x

 object Registry extends Stateful: